-The following Property guidance note Produced in partnership with Stuart King of Blackadders provides comprehensive and up to date legal information covering:
+The following Property practice note Produced in partnership with Stuart King of Blackadders and Melanie Ballantyne of Blackadders provides comprehensive and up to date legal information covering:

 Ownership, leasing or any other permitted use of land normally requires access to it to obtain the benefit of the land.
 The public are allowed to use roads and footpaths adopted by local authorities and if the land in question borders an adopted road, access should be straightforward.
 If access is required over another person’s land, reliance on common law or statute may be possible, but purchasers will generally seek some form of contractual agreement or servitude to be put in place where none exist.

 If land is common or joint property, no separate rights of access are required by any of the owners to access or cross the land.